-- Submission of an Annual Conflict of Interest Disclosure Form to the immediate supervisor. - Review of the disclosure by supervisor with a secondary review performed by the Vice President of Administration or his/her designee.
+- Submission of an Annual Conflict of Interest Disclosure Form to the immediate supervisor. - Review of the disclosure by supervisor with a secondary review performed by the Vice President of Administration or the Vice President of Administration's designee.
 These officials will determine whether a Conflict of Interest exists and what conditions or restrictions, if any, should be imposed to manage, reduce or eliminate the Conflict of Interest.